 Joint venture debt is the liability of the joint venture and is typically secured by the joint venture property, which is non-recourse to us.
-As of March 31, 2013 and December 31, 2012, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$84.3 million and \$84.9 million, respectively.
-Mortgages guaranteed by us are secured by the property of the joint venture and that property could be sold in order to satisfy the outstanding obligation.
+As of June 30, 2013 and December 31, 2012, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$142.7 million and \$84.9 million, respectively (of which we have a right of recovery from our venture partners of \$66.1 million and \$38.6 million, respectively).
+Mortgages guaranteed by us are secured by the property of the joint venture which could be sold in order to satisfy the outstanding obligation and which have an estimated fair value in excess of the guaranteed amount.